 When thinking of e-commerce, large online retailers like Amazon or Walmart likely come to mind.
 But e-commerce is a super broad term that can apply to everyone who sells online from solo handmade artists to small boutiques and big-name brands.

 You too can set up an online shop without having to invest a lot of time upfront.
 It’s all about what you choose to sell and how you sell it.

 Selling digital products is one of the easiest ways to set up shop without having to keep physical inventory on hand.
-Since these goods can be downloaded automatically after payment, you can passively make sales any time, day or night.
+Since these goods can be downloaded automatically after the payment, you can passively make sales anytime, day or night.